Norwegian Army: World War I

 With full Norwegian independence, legislation was passed strengthening the system introduced in 1885.
 Liability for military service was extended to 55 years of age and the period of training was lengthened to about five months.
 Additional localized regiments were created within a framework of six military districts, permitting more rapid mobilization of reservists.
-These precautions proved effective in 1914 with the outbreak of World War I. Norway's armed forces remained mobilized throughout the war, ensuring Norwegian neutrality in conjunction with that of Denmark and Sweden.
+These precautions proved effective with the outbreak of World War I in 1914.
+The Norwegian military remained mobilized throughout the war, ensuring Norway's neutrality in conjunction with that of Denmark and Sweden.

-Though nominally a neutral nation during the "Great War" of World War I (1914–1918), Norway was in the unenviable position of being dependent on the warring sides for its trade.
-Coal from Britain was needed to keep the country going, and Norway had thus to agree that each shipload of coal leaving Britain be matched with incoming Norwegian cargoes such as copper ore and fish.
-This attracted the attention of the opposing German Empire and its Imperial German Navy's numerous submarines.

 In 1911 the 5th Brigade was established as the Norwegian Army's district organization in Møre og Romsdal and Trøndelag.
 It was upgraded to the status of the 5th Division in 1916.